 - You will begin to identify favorite passages to put in your Personal Anthology.

 - You will gain a stronger sense of what texts are in the book and easily find them in the future

 - Having seen the truth of the teachings in your life from the first exposure, they will go more deeply to the heart on the second reading.

 - Because of the above benefits, your hindrances to reading and understanding will be less than they were the first time.

 The second read is when you really begin to establish yourself in the collection.
 When you read a passage in your second round that you found very helpful in the first, it will immediately bring happiness and will strengthen the application of that teaching in your life.
 To build a relationship with the texts, repetition is essential.

 How well did you stick to your commitment to read every single day?
-If you found yourself missing days, on your second round, strengthen your commitment to read every single day.
+If you found yourself missing days, on your second round, strengthen your commitment to read every single day by using the Don’t Break the Chain method.
 Now that you see the value in bringing the suttas into your life, this commitment will be easier.

 It is important that we not think that our practice is over after finishing a book.
 It’s really just the beginning.